-In this section, we establish the consistency of the proposed variance estimator and characterize its convergence rate.
-The following lemma provides an upper bound for the deterministic terms involved in controlling the variance of the estimator.
+In this section, we establish the consistency of the proposed variance estimator and characterize its rate of convergence.
+The following lemma provides upper bounds on the deterministic terms involved in controlling the variance of the estimator.